ASKurz/blogdown5/content/blog/2023-02-13-causal-inference-with-logistic-regression/index.md

 ```

     ##    fit model_type  tau[ATE]  std.error
-    ## 1 glm1      ANOVA 0.1899927 0.04613658
+    ## 1 glm1      ANOVA 0.1899927 0.04613649
-    ## 2 glm2     ANCOVA 0.2102164 0.04502887
+    ## 2 glm2     ANCOVA 0.2102164 0.04502833

 Whereas the standard error for the `\(\beta_1\)` coefficient *increased* when we added the baseline covariates to the model, the standard error for our primary estimand `\(\tau_\text{ATE}\)` *decreased*.
 This isn’t a fluke of our `\(n = 400\)` subset.
 The same general pattern holds for the full data set.
 Not only is `\(\beta_1\)` not the same as the ATE for a logistic regression model, adding covariates can have the reverse effect on their respective standard errors.
 This phenomena is related to the so-called noncollapsibility issue, which is well known among statisticians who work with medical trials.
 For an entry point into that literature, see Daniel et al. ([2021](#ref-daniel2021makingApples)) or Morris et al. ([2022](#ref-morris2022planning)).
+If you prefer your statistics explained with sass,
+Jake Westfall’s ([2018](#ref-westfall2018logisticRegression)) blog post, *Logistic regression is not fucked*, is an excellent and accessible introduction to the noncollapsibility issue.
 But anyway, yes, baseline covariates can help increase the precision with which you estimate the ATE from a logistic regression model.
 Don’t worry about what happens with `\(\beta_1\)`.
 Focus on the ATE.

 ### Grappling with `\((p_i^1 - p_i^0 \mid \mathbf C_i, \mathbf D_i)\)` distributions.

 Given how the logistic-regression-based participant-level probability contrasts now come in distributions when estimated from ANCOVA models, some researchers have wondered whether it’s a good idea to use a single summary value like the ATE.
 Biostatistician Frank Harrell, for example, recommended displaying the entire contrast distribution in his ([2021](#ref-harrell2021avoiding)) blog post, [*Avoiding one-number summaries of treatment effects for RCTs with binary outcomes*](https://www.fharrell.com/post/rdist/).
 Albuquerque and Arel-Bundock covered Harrell’s primary material from a **marginaleffects** perspective in their ([2023](#ref-albuquerque2023logisticRegression)) vignette, [*Logistic regression*](https://vincentarelbundock.github.io/marginaleffects/articles/logit.html) (see also [Kent & Hayward, 2007](#ref-kent2007limitations)).
-At the moment, I’m inclined to still rely on the ATE, but perhaps also show a plot of the contrast distribution as a supplement.
+At the moment, I’m still inclined to rely on the ATE, but perhaps also show a plot of the contrast distribution as a supplement.

 Another approach might be to focus on one or a handful of CATE’s.
 This, however, I would only recommend with great caution.
 To help clarify why, let’s compute the CATE for every valid combination of our baseline covariate values.
 First, we’ll update our `nd` data grid.